DiligentGraphics/DiligentSamples/Tutorials/Tutorial06_Multithreading/readme.md

 2. The rendering procedure iterates through all the instances in the allotted subset, and for every instance does the following:

-* Commits SRB binding object corresponding to the texture index, no COMMIT_SHADER_RESOURCES_FLAG_TRANSITION_RESOURCES is specified since we already transitioned all resources to correct states.
+* Commits SRB object corresponding to the texture index, no COMMIT_SHADER_RESOURCES_FLAG_TRANSITION_RESOURCES is specified since we already transitioned all resources to correct states.

 * Updates the constant buffer with the transformation matrix for this instance